learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Introduction_to_make_and_Makefiles.md

 #### Linux Shell

 Makefiles will commonly run Linux shell commands, so a basic understanding of shell commands would be beneficial.
-Additionally, in order to try out GNU make, you would have to have Linux (or a Unix-like) installed.
+Additionally, in order to try out GNU ```make```, you would have to have Linux (or a Unix-like) installed.

 [Shell Command Basics](https://www.geeksforgeeks.org/basic-shell-commands-in-linux/)